Direct process: Reaction and mechanism

 Dimethyldichlorosilane (Me2SiCl2) is of particular value (precursor to silicones), but trimethylsilyl chloride (Me3SiCl) and methyltrichlorosilane (MeSiCl3) are also valuable.

 The mechanism of the direct process is still not well understood, despite much research.
-Copper plays an important role.
-The copper and silicon form intermetallics with the approximate composition Cu3Si.
+Copper plays an important role, and almost certainly forms an intermetallic with the approximate composition Cu3Si.
 This intermediate facilitates the formation of the Si-Cl and Si-Me bonds.
 It is proposed that close proximity of the Si-Cl to a copper-chloromethane "adduct" allows for formation of the Me-SiCl units.
 Transfer of a second chloromethane allows for the release of the Me2SiCl2.
 Thus, copper is oxidized from the zero oxidation state and then reduced to regenerate the catalyst.

 The chain reaction can be terminated in many ways.
 These termination processes give rise to the other products that are seen in the reaction.
 For example, combining two Si-Cl groups gives the SiCl2 group, which undergoes Cu-catalyzed reaction with MeCl to give MeSiCl3.

 In addition to copper, the catalyst optimally contains promoter metals that facilitate the reaction.
-Among the many promoter metals, zinc, tin, antimony, magnesium, calcium, bismuth, arsenic, and cadmium have been mentioned.
+Tin is necessary, and synergistic with zinc; but extremely minute quantities of many other promoter metals appear to influence the reaction.
+Among the many promoter metals, iron, aluminum, titanium, manganese, nickel, lead, phosphorus, antimony, magnesium, calcium, bismuth, arsenic, and cadmium have been mentioned.